mangotreedev/bamboosticks/README.md

 ## Other changes :zap:
 - Replaced stylesheets structure with [this one](https://github.com/mangotreedev/templates/tree/master/stylesheets)
 - Added four type of flashes: Notice, alert, info & success
+- Added a navbar to play with devise
+- Set up JS to play nicely with Turbolinks
+- Bootstrap configuration for webpacker

 Built with love ❤️ By Nico🐺 and Sy🐢